SylwiaGrudkowska/JDemetra-documentation/pages/theory/index.md

 means of linear filters.
 Finally, in both methods the final components are derived by the assignment of the deterministic effects to the stochastic components.
 Consequently, the role of the ARIMA models is different in each method.
-TRAMO/SEATS applies the ARIMA models both in the preadjustment step and in the decomposition procedure.
+TRAMO-SEATS applies the ARIMA models both in the preadjustment step and in the decomposition procedure.
 On the contrary, when the X-11 algorithm is used for decomposition, X-13ARIMA-SEATS uses the ARIMA model only in the preadjustment step.
 In